-- i.
-Digital Asset Market Turmoil Wipes Out Digital Asset Investment Firms. - 202.
-Genesis Global Capital's representations regarding its risk-management practices made to Gemini were lies.
-As it turned out, Genesis Global Capital was recklessly lending huge amounts to a counterparty that Exchange Act Defendants knew was using these huge amounts to fuel a risky arbitrage trading strategy (the "Grayscale Trade"). - 203.
-Defendants DCG and Silbert were all too willing to facilitate feeding that counterparty billions of dollars' worth of Genesis Yield investors' assets, because this arbitrage had the effect of massively increasing the AUM of, and fees earned by, Grayscale, another DCG subsidiary.
-As Grayscale's AUM swelled by billions of dollars' worth of bitcoin, so too did the improbably large fees Grayscale earned for managing it-totaling a staggering \$615.42 million in 2021 alone, a windfall that inured to the benefit of Defendants DCG and Silbert. - 204.
-The Grayscale Trade was designed to capture the premium GBTC was trading at compared to the spot price of Bitcoin. - 205.
-The mechanics of the Grayscale Trade worked as follows: an investor like 3AC could borrow to source bitcoin, contribute that bitcoin to Grayscale in exchange for new GBTC shares, hold the GBTC shares for the required holding period, and then sell the GBTC shares at a premium in order to repay the bitcoin loan taken out to source the bitcoin and keep the difference between the price paid for the bitcoin and the amount they sold the GBTC shares for (the "GBTC Premium"):
+- 224. Moreover, as it turned out, Genesis Global Capital was recklessly lending huge amounts to a counterparty, Three Arrows Capital, or 3AC, that Exchange Act Defendants knew, or at least recklessly disregarded, was using these huge amounts to fuel a risky arbitrage trading strategy (the "Grayscale Trade"). - 225.
+The Grayscale Trade was designed to capture the premium GBTC was trading at compared to the spot price of bitcoin.
+The premium was attributed to the fact that GBTC was the only way for institutional investors to get regulator-approved access to Bitcoin's price movements, which caused demand to exceed supply, hence the premium. - 226.
+The mechanics of the Grayscale Trade worked as follows: an investor like 3AC could borrow to source Bitcoin from Genesis, contribute that Bitcoin to Grayscale in exchange for new GBTC shares, hold the GBTC shares for the required holding period (six months), and then sell the GBTC shares at a premium in order to repay the Bitcoin loan taken out to source the Bitcoin and keep the difference between the price paid for the Bitcoin and the amount they sold the GBTC shares for (the "GBTC Premium"):